Giles Rich: Notable judicial opinions

-Judge Rich's judicial opinions were often notable for their colorful and memorable language.
-For example, in one case in which a majority of the Federal Circuit judges were unwilling to accept as a binding precedent an earlier decision of that court with which he was apparently in sympathy, he said in dissent that they acted with "defiant disregard" of precedent and added: "[I]t is mutiny.
+"Judge Rich's judicial opinions were often notable for their colorful and memorable language.
+For example, in one case in which a majority of the Federal Circuit judges were unwilling to accept as a binding precedent an earlier decision of that court with which he was apparently in sympathy, he said in dissent that they acted with "defiant disregard" of precedent and added": "[I]t is mutiny.
 It is heresy.
 It is illegal."

 Chakrabarty, Diehr, State Street

-Judge Rich's judicial opinions include some of those most groundbreaking, influential, and controversial to modern U.S. patent law.
+Judge Rich's judicial opinions include were very groundbreaking, influential, and controversial to modern U.S. patent law.
 He wrote opinions in which the court struck down prior rulings from the United States Patent and Trademark Office against the patenting of genetically engineered micro-organisms (essentially giving birth to the bio-tech industry) (In re Chakrabarty), software-implemented inventions (In re Diehr), and business methods (State Street Bank v.
 Signature Financial Group), saying the inventions covered in those patent applications had a proper basis in the current patent statute (the 1952 Patent Act of which he was one of the principal drafters).